 CP-CRE MMG discussion

 Scott Troppy and DJ Shannon, the Co-chairs of the CP-CRE MMG sub-WG presented the work of the s-WG and led a discussion on issues that need to be resolved, including how to document individuals that have been previously reported as colonized, and on valid specimen source values.
 The s-WG is tasked with filling out a template for CP-CRE data elements to be put into the MMG that CDC prepares and sends to jurisdictions who do the reporting.
 Beginning January, I, 2018 the Generic Version 2 (GenV2) MMG will be used to start CP-CRE national reporting.
 The additional elements specific for CP CRE will be added later, when ready, to the GenV2.
-Recommendations on these additional CP-CRE specific elements is what this s-WG is sending to CDC as advice.
+Recommendations on these additional CP-CRE specific elements are what this s-WG is sending to CDC as advice.
 CDC staff will prepare the additional CRE MMG to add to and supplement the Gen V2 guide for CP-CRE reporting.

 Discussion:

-Issue 1: reporting clinical cases previously reported on screening tests
+Issue 1: Reporting clinical cases previously reported on screening tests

 The question was raised whether reporting colonization is outside the scope of the national reporting called for by the CSTE PS.
 The response was that the PS does specify that screening tests should be reported nationally, and if a clinical case follows within 12 months in that patient, that should also be reported (but not vice versa).
 It is important to have such reporting to identify new cases, and the development of clinical cases is epidemiologically important and important to understand local epidemiology.
 This reservoir of patient cases (colonization) is important to document.